HausDAO/TransmutationSummoner/README.md

 > "Moloch whose blood is running money!"

-Transmutation is a contract that enables the process for HausDAO funding proposals.
+Transmutation is a contract that enables the process for CCO funding proposals.
 The `distributionToken` is slowly traded into the Dao as `capitalToken` is used.

 The Transmutation contract holds `distributionToken` (e.g. HAUS) which can only be distributed through Dao proposals (with owner approval to transfer as a fail-safe).